BNP joins rival SocGen in divesting Egyptian assets

 LONDON European shares were slightly weaker on Tuesday, poised to snap a five-day streak of gains, as corporate earnings season kicked into high gear across the region.

-DUBAI BNP Paribas (BNPP.PA) is to sell its Egyptian arm for $500 million (307 million pounds) to Dubai lender Emirates NBD ENBD.DU, becoming the latest French lender to boost its capital by selling out of the North African country.
+DUBAI BNP Paribas SA (BNPP.PA), France's largest bank, agreed to sell its Egyptian arm to Dubai lender Emirates NBD ENBD.DU for $500 million (307.7 million pounds) as French lenders divest operations in the North African country to shore up their capital bases.

-BNP, like other European banks, has spent the past year cutting assets and staff to better withstand the euro zone's debt crisis and tougher global Basel III rules on risk-taking.
+BNP, like other French and European banks, has spent the past year cutting assets and staff to better withstand the euro zone's debt crisis and tougher global Basel III rules on risk-taking.

-For ENBD, majority government-owned, the deal allows it to diversity its business after being been hit in recent quarters by its exposure to state-linked entities in Dubai that have had to restructure billions of dollars of debt.
+For ENBD, majority-owned by the government, the deal offers an opportunity to expand its Dubai-centric business, having been hit in recent quarters by its exposure to debt-laden, state-linked entities in Dubai that have been forced to restructure billions of dollars of obligations.

 "This deal represents an excellent opportunity for Emirates NBD to enter the promising Egyptian market and achieve our strategic aspiration of expanding regionally," the bank's chairman, Sheikh Ahmed Bin Saeed Al Maktoum, said.

-Despite political turmoil in Egypt, cash-rich Gulf investors remain keen to raise their presence in the most populous Arab state after last year's revolution, even as European banks repair damaged balance sheets by selling some overseas units.
+The agreement is a fresh sign that despite continued political turmoil in Egypt, cash-rich Gulf investors remain keen to raise their presence in the country after last year's revolution, even as European banks repair damaged balance sheets by selling some overseas units.

-French banks have deep historical roots in Egypt.
-While they retreated in the wake of the post-colonial Suez Crisis of 1956 and the rise of Arab nationalism, they returned and took advantage of the opening up of the Egyptian economy - a move eventually cut short by the euro-zone debt crisis.

-Societe Generale (SOGN.PA) sold its majority stake in National Societe Generale Bank NSGB.CA to Qatar National Bank QNBK.QA for $2 billion last week.
-[ID:nL5E8NCFMJ] A third French bank, Credit Agricole (CAGR.PA), may also sell up.

-Kevin Flannery, head of ENBD's international business, said the bank would look for more acquisitions to boost its share of revenue from outside its home market to 20 percent, though it had no other deals in the pipeline.
-Foreign business now accounts for around 5 percent of revenues for the bank, which was formed in 2007 by combining two Dubai institutions.

-"Ever since the merger, we have wanted to be a regional powerhouse," Flannery told Reuters, adding that the deal was a step towards the goal of being the Middle East's leading bank.

-Following sales by both SocGen and BNP, the focus may now shift to Credit Agricole's 60 percent in Credit Agricole Egypt (CIEB.CA), a banking source familiar with the matter said.
+Following deal agreement by both SocGen and BNP, the focus may now shift to Credit Agricole SA (CAGR.PA), which also owns 60 percent of Credit Agricole Egypt (CIEB.CA) and operates a retail, corporate and private banking business in the country, a banking source familiar with the matter said.

 "There have been some informal discussions related to that asset.
-We would expect it to come on the block soon," the source said, speaking on condition of anonymity.
+We would expect it come on the block soon," the source said, speaking on condition of anonymity as the matter is not public.

+ENBD, majority-owned by the Dubai government, will buy BNP's 95.2 percent stake in its Egyptian arm and make an offer to minority shareholders for the remaining 4.8 percent, it said in a bourse statement on Thursday.

+The transaction, which is expected to close by the end of the first quarter of 2013, values the business at 1.6 times its book value as of September 2012, ENBD said.

 EGYPT BUSINESS

-BNP has a network of 69 branches in Egypt and operates retail, corporate and private banking operations.
-Retail banking represents the majority of its business.
+BNP has a network of 69 branches in Egypt and operates retail, corporate banking and private banking operations with retail banking accounting for the majority chunk of its business.

+Sources earlier said the sale may include only the retail arm, but the statement indicated the French bank was selling its entire business in the country.

+The Egypt unit had around 200,000 retail and 3,000 corporate clients as of September 2012.
+EFG Hermes said in the note that the unit had a lending market share of 1.4 percent and deposit market share of 1.5 percent, as of September 2012.

 LONDON European shares were slightly weaker on Tuesday, poised to snap a five-day streak of gains, as corporate earnings season kicked into high gear across the region.